kylpo/react-playbook/best-practices/redux.md

 export const getTodos = (state) => state

 ```

+## Types
+* If you are typing your code with Flow or Typescript, be sure to type your redux code as well!
+* Flow: [Using Redux with Flow](http://frantic.im/using-redux-with-flow) is a nice write-up

 ## Resources
 * [Recommendations for best practices regarding action-creators, reducers, and selectors](https://github.com/reactjs/redux/issues/1171)